 The envelope containing your renewal application must be postmarked by December 31st.

-YES.
-Minnesota Statutes, Section 18C.401 Subd.
-5. The commissioner may not license or register for sale or use in Minnesota any fertilizer containing more than 500 parts per million by weight of arsenic.
+Yes, under the General Licensing and Registration Conditions statute (MINN.
+STAT. § 18C.401 Subd.
+5) the commissioner may not license or register fertilizer containing more than 500 parts per million by weight of arsenic.

 Reports of arsenic analysis are no longer required to be submitted at the time of product registration or licensing.
-Instead, a company representative will certify that all fertilizers submitted for registration or requiring a license comply with Minnesota Statutes, Section 18C.401 Subd.
-5. When you sign and submit an application for registration or license.
-However, reports of arsenic analysis should be on file and available if requested by the MDA.
+A company representative certifies that all fertilizers submitted for registration or license comply with Minnesota licensing and registration conditions when they sign an application (MINN.
+STAT. § 18C.401 Subd.
+5).
+Reports of arsenic analysis should be on file and available if requested by the MDA.

 The MDA may choose to conduct random audits by requesting reports of arsenic analysis from registrants and license holders.
 We may also require reports of arsenic analysis prior to the approval of products that contain micronutrients, waste or ash derived fertilizer or filler materials.